EU sanctions Belarus over election, gets in-kind response

 The Greek prime minister repeated that if talks with Turkey on a maritime border deal fall through, Athens would be prepared to take the matter to the international court at the Hague.

-Yuras Karmanau in Kyiv and Jim Heintz in Moscow contributed to this story.
+Yuras Karmanau in Kyiv, Jim Heintz in Moscow and Matthew Lee in Washington contributed to this story.